Phobia: I Can't Go Out

 BASOPHOBIA/ PTOPHOBIA

 Basophobia, an aversion to falling, often manifests after a significant fall injury and is referred to as ptophobia.
 Symptoms may encompass nausea, tachycardia, thoracic discomfort, and anxiety, prompting avoidance behaviours.
+Roughly 40% of elderly individuals grapple with basophobia, and an even more significant portion contend with ptophobia.
+Notably, the apprehension of falling tends to be more prevalent among females.

-Here is an illustrative case of Basophobia/Ptophobia and agoraphobia.
-In the video I Can’t Go Out,” we observe Mirion contending with the challenge of venturing out after a recent fall.
+In the video “I Can’t Go Out,” we observe Marion contending with the challenge of venturing out after a recent fall.

-After undergoing a series of therapy sessions with Steve, Mirion demonstrated significant progress.
+After undergoing a series of therapy sessions Marion demonstrated significant progress.
 She transitioned from a state of extreme distress, where sitting in the back seat of a car felt necessary for her safety, to regaining the confidence to occupy the passenger seat next to David.
 Furthermore, her ability to navigate a shopping centre and use escalators without experiencing panic attests to her remarkable improvement.
-By the conclusion of her therapy, Mirion displayed composure and tranquillity, even showing a willingness to revisit the theatre where her traumatic incident occurred.
+By the conclusion of her therapy, Marion displayed composure and tranquillity, even showing a willingness to revisit the theatre where her traumatic incident occurred.
 Her newfound ability to occupy the same seat without succumbing to fear or anxiety underscores the extent of her progress.

 Thank you, Marion, for graciously sharing your story with us.

-© 2022 All Rights Reserved.
+© 2025 All Rights Reserved.